lyl00/minimum_scaling_free_region/README.md

 <img src="docs/minimum_scaling_problem.png" width=75%>
 </p>

-This is an official implementation for formulating and solving the minimum scaling SDP optimizaiton problem proposed in our paper [Collision-Free Trajectory Optimization in Cluttered Environments with Sums-of-Squares Programming](https://arxiv.org/abs/2404.05242).
+This is an official implementation for formulating and solving the minimum scaling SDP optimization problem proposed in our paper [Collision-Free Trajectory Optimization in Cluttered Environments with Sums-of-Squares Programming](https://arxiv.org/abs/2404.05242).

 Given:
 - the current robot configuration $\boldsymbol{q}$.
 - a polytopic free region $\mathcal{Q}$.
 - the robot geometry $\mathcal{W}_B$ represented as a semialgebraic set (expressed with polynomial equalities and inequalities).

-This repository show how we calculate the minimum scaling factor such that the robot is contained in the scaled free region; and how we extract the gradient of the Lagarangian with respect to robot configuration $\boldsymbol{q}$ at the primal-dual optimum.
+This repository shows how we calculate the minimum scaling factor such that the robot is contained in the scaled free region; and how we extract the gradient of the Lagrangian with respect to robot configuration $\boldsymbol{q}$ at the primal-dual optimum.
 This information can be further integrated with gradient-based trajectory optimization solvers to provide us a guiding optimization direction for decreasing the value of $\alpha$, and thus, pushing the robot inward the free region to ensure safety.

 ## Prerequisites
-1. Installing matlab on your local machine, together with the [symbolic toolbox](https://ww2.mathworks.cn/products/symbolic.html).
+1. Installing Matlab on your local machine, together with the [symbolic toolbox](https://ww2.mathworks.cn/products/symbolic.html).
 2. clone the source code:
     ```
         git clone "https://github.com/lyl00/minimum_scaling_free_region.git"